shabbychef/BWStest/README.md

 Here we replicate figure 3B of Baumgartner _et al._.
 We draw two samples, one from the normal distribution with zero mean and varianced one-twelth, the other uniformly on -0.5 to 0.5.
 We take equal sample sizes from these two populations, then vary the sample size, checking the empirical rejection rate at the 0.05 level.
+Since the first two moments are equal, the Wilcoxon test is useless here, and not applied.
 As in Baumgartner,
-we find the BWS test is the most powerful, followed by the KS test, and the Wilcoxon is useless.
+we find the BWS test is the most powerful, followed by the KS test and Cramer-Von Mises tests.
 The power found here seems to be much higher than that found by Baumgartner, with near 100% rejection rate for a sample size of around 600, while Baumgartner finds those kinds of rejection rates at around a sample size of 1200.
 I theorize that Baumgartner _et al._ are plotting the _sum_ of the sample sizes